rupeshtiwari/future-blogs/_drafts/random.md

 ## ITSM

 IT Service Management (ITSM) Few ITSM tools are ServiceNow, System Center Service Manager, Provance, Cherwell.
 You can use [IT Service Management Connector](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/itsmc-overview) in Azure to connect your own ITSM tools.

 ## SIEM

 Security Incident and Event Monitoring (SIEM) - Microsoft Azure Sentinel is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution.

+## VNet

+Virtual Network: This is Private network on Azure Cloud.

+## VPC

+Virtual Private Cloud (VPC) this is similar to VNet in Azure.

+## EC2

+Elastic Compute Cloud (EC2) Instance: This is a Virtual Machine on Amazon.

 ## UPN